bpankowski/jira-report/README.md

 * Added check of fresh sprint
 * Added pull of last two days of previous sprint to the section Done
 * Added indication of tasks that were included in more than one sprint
+* Changed name of the output file to Report+date, now archiving process will be much more easier.

 ### Next to do